 Rekenrek Resources You Can Use Today!

-So, we talked about how amazing rekenreks are, but now let’s talk about actual activities and resources that you can implement and use in your classroom.
+IIn a word, we’ve talked about how rekenreks are nothing short of amazing.
+Given this point, let’s discuss actual activities and resources that you can implement and use in your classroom.

-Rekenreks are so versatile in the fact that they can be used during whole group work, centers, and even independent work.
-Once you’ve moved to the representational stage of instruction, use the rekenrek task cards in centers for students to practice addition and subtraction, or even during whole group instruction as a way to mentally solve problems.
+Rekenreks are so notably versatile!
+As a matter of fact, they can be used during whole group work, centers, and even independent work.
 While I love structured math activities, I also believe the best way for students to learn math is through manipulatives.
 Let students become familiar with the rekenrek through hands-on discovery and observation and your guided questioning.
-Students can “play” and come to realize for themselves the knowledge we want them to learn.
+As students “play,” they come to construct for themselves the knowledge we wanted them to learn.
 I promise it will be more meaningful!
-It will help them make lasting connections across mathematical concepts, and it will help math make sense!
+It will help your students make lasting connections across mathematical concepts.
+Most importantly, it will help math make sense!

 If you decide to build rekenreks with your students, snap some pics and tag me on social media.
 I would love to see what you all are doing in your classrooms!